By using this site, you agree to the Privacy Policy and Terms of Use.

 We talk about inflation in single digits, sometimes low double digits, as though those numbers represent genuine hardship, and they do, for the people living through them.
 But they exist on a different planet from what happens when a government loses the trust of its own population entirely, when the currency becomes something people convert out of the moment they receive it, when holding cash feels less like saving and more like watching ice melt.
 How strange it is to remember that every currency in the world started somewhere like 70.

 The rial’s collapse will be studied for a long time, not as a curiosity from a distant country, but as a clear-eyed record of what happens when political decisions and economic realities diverge for long enough.
 Sanctions alone don’t kill a currency.
 Printing alone doesn’t either.
 It is the combination, isolation plus money creation plus artificial rates held too long plus the final shock of physical blockade, that produces a number like 1.81 million.
 Most people in 1979 Tehran didn’t see it coming.
 Most people never do.
-This article was created with AI assistance and reviewed for clarity and accuracy.
+This article was researched, written, and edited by our human editorial team.
+AI tools were used in a limited research-assistant capacity.
+All claims were independently verified.

 Newsletter